jonandrewdavis/andoodev-godot-web-rtc-p2p/README.md

 ## Realtime peer-to-peer, no server, no issues

 > ### Have you ever wanted to simply join a multiplayer game with friends?
-Have 2 people just run the game & instantly connect?
+Have 2 or more people just run the game & instantly connect?

 - No issues.
 - No server.
 - In a browser.

 This is it. `andoodev-godot-web-rtc-p2p` is a complete peer-to-peer multiplayer Godot project.
-It features a full lobby system (in Websockets) and demo FPS game.
+It features a full lobby system (in Websockets) and demo FPS game with drop-in-drop-out mesh networking.
 It even runs in the browser.
 It's the perfect way to do multiplayer for game jams or other lightweight projects.

 |             Lobby              |            In Game             |
 | :----------------------------: | :----------------------------: |